Understanding Counselling for Supporting Mental and Emotional Health

 The Therapeutic Process

-1. Initial Assessment: The therapist asks questions to understand the client's background and concerns.
+Initial Assessment: The therapist asks questions to understand the client's background and concerns.
 This is a crucial step in building a foundation for therapy.
+It is also helpful for understanding if what the therapist is offering would be suitable for the client.

-2. Regular Sessions: Clients usually attend weekly or bi-weekly sessions.
+Regular Sessions: Clients usually attend weekly or bi-weekly sessions.
 Each session lasts about 50 minutes to an hour.
 Consistency is key to making progress.
+Client and therapist work together to agree what would suit the client's needs.

-3. Exploration and Insight: During sessions, clients explore their thoughts and feelings.
-The therapist guides this exploration, helping clients gain insight into their behaviors and emotions.
+Exploration and Insight: During sessions, clients are supported in exploring their thoughts and feelings.
+The therapy process is supported by the therapist, helping clients gain insight into their behaviors and emotions.

-Psychotherapeutic counseling offers numerous benefits for individuals seeking healing.
+Psychotherapeutic Counselling offers numerous benefits for individuals seeking healing.
 Here are some of the key advantages:

-One of the primary benefits of counseling is emotional healing.
-Clients can process their feelings in a safe environment.
+One of the primary benefits of Counseling is sense making.
+Clients can process their and make sense of their feelings and experiences in a safe environment.
 This can lead to a greater understanding of their emotions and how to manage them.

 Improved Relationships